Our parents’ opinions matter. Click here to see what they’re saying about distance learning at CIS.

 CIS teachers nurture and empower over 600 young learners across three campuses.
 Whether learning happens in the classroom or in the living room, their commitment to our students and parents remains the same.

-On November 10, 2020, CIS officially began conducting classes online.
-This practice is known as distance learning.
-During the school closure period, we will continue to provide world-renowned education to each student using a variety of distance-learning tools.
+CIS officially began conducting classes online on August 23, 2021.
+During the school closure period, we will continue to provide world-renowned education to each student using a variety of online-learning tools.

 Here is a guide for distance learning at CIS.
 For more information about the Alberta Provincial Education Curriculum, click here.

 - check their Seesaw or Google Classroom accounts for posted materials and live class times

 - engage daily with the materials posted online, attend live sessions, and complete tasks as instructed